-At the Annual Meeting, you will be asked to vote on the following five proposals.
+At the Annual Meeting, you will be asked to vote on the following six proposals.
 Our Board recommendation for each proposal is set forth below.

-Proposal Board Recommendation (1) to elect two Class I directors, each to serve a three-year term expiring at the 2024 FOR each Director Nominee annual meeting (2) to approve an amendment to our Articles of Incorporation to increase the number of FOR authorized shares of our common stock (3) to approve an amendment to the corporation's Articles of Incorporation to authorize FOR 1,000,000 shares of "blank-check" preferred stock (4) to approve an amendment to our 2015 Equity Incentive Plan FOR (5) to ratify the selection by the Audit Committee of RSM US LLP as our independent FOR registered public accounting firm for the fiscal year ending December 31, 2021
+Prop osal Board Recommendation (1) to elect two Class II directors, each to serve a three-year term expiring at the 2025 annual meeting FOR each Director Nominee (2) to approve an amendment to our Articles of Incorporation to increase the number of authorized shares of our common stock FOR (3) to approve an amendment to our Articles of Incorporation to authorize 1,000,000 shares of "blank-check" preferred stock FOR (4) to approve an amendment to our 2015 Equity Incentive Plan FOR (5) to approve, on an advisory basis, the compensation of our named executive officers FOR (6) to ratify the selection by the Audit Committee of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 FOR